Social engineering: How to spot scammers disguised as friends

-Paying someone to open and manage a bank account sounds crazy, but it’s another social engineering tactic and cash grab.
-A con artist may get a person to open a new account and then ask them to make deposits, transfer money to others, or provide account and routing numbers.
-At some point, the con artist can then write checks without sufficient funds in the account, leaving the unsuspecting account owner holding a bag of expensive overdraft charges.
+A con artist paying you to open and manage a bank account sounds crazy, but it's actually another social engineering tactic.
+In this instance, the scammer gets a person to open a new account, then asks them to make deposits, transfer money to others or provide account and routing numbers.
+The con artist can then write checks without sufficient funds in the account, leaving you, the unsuspecting account owner, holding a bag of expensive overdraft charges.

 The overpayment scam